udipbohara/Gov-cuomo/README.md

 ```
 $ pip install flair
 ```
-Flair sentiment is based on character level pretrained LSTM neutral network which takes individual words into account while predicting the overall label.
-Due to it being a strongly pretrained library along with the LSTM approach, the analysis is contextual.
+Flair sentiment is based on character level pretrained LSTM neutral network which takes the context of the words into account while predicting the overall label.
+It is an open source library with many contributions for training the models which gives it the strength in being able to make good predictions.
 Due to that, the library is __very well equipped to handle typos as well__.
 This works perfectly well working with tweets as  they have typos in them.

 The tweets were trained individually by flair.
 Here is how it works under the hood: